aws-samples/amazon-rekognition-shot-detection-demo-using-segment-api/source/step/README.md

 ## AWS Step Functions Service Integration Technique

-As mentioned earlier, the Shot Detection state machine uses AWS Step Functions Service Integration technique to simplify the workflow.
+As mentioned earlier, the Segment Detection state machine uses AWS Step Functions Service Integration technique to simplify the workflow.
 This is very useful when you have an asynchronous process that requires long wait and constantly monitoring the status of the process.

 A typical way of implementing a state machine that involves a long-wait process is to provide a polling loop where it **sleeps**, **wakes up every X seconds**, **checks the status** and **goes back to sleep** until the process completes.